Low-molecular-weight heparin: Mechanism of action

-Coagulation cascade is a normal physiological process which aims at preventing significant blood loss or hemorrhage following vascular injury.
-Unfortunately, there are times when a blood clot (thrombus) will form when it is not needed.
-For instance, some high risk conditions such as prolonged immobilization, surgery, or cancer can increase the risk of developing a blood clot which can potentially lead to significant consequences.
+The coagulation cascade is a normal physiological process to prevent significant blood loss or hemorrhage following vascular injury.
+Unfortunately, there are times when a blood clot (thrombus) forms when it is not needed.
+For instance, some high-risk conditions, such as prolonged immobilization, surgery, or cancer, can increase the risk of developing a blood clot, which can potentially lead to significant consequences.

 The coagulation cascade consists of a series of steps in which a protease cleaves and subsequently activates the next protease in the sequence.
 Since each protease can activate several molecules of the next protease in the series, this biological cascade is amplified.
 The result of these reactions is to convert fibrinogen, a soluble protein, to insoluble threads of fibrin.
 Together with platelets, the fibrin threads form a stable blood clot.

 Antithrombin (AT), a serine protease inhibitor, is the major plasma inhibitor of coagulation proteases.
-LMWHs inhibit the coagulation process through binding to AT via a pentasaccharide sequence.
-This binding leads to a conformational change of AT which increases the rate at which it inhibits activated factor X (factor Xa).
-Once dissociated, the LMWH is free to bind to another antithrombin molecule and subsequently inhibit more activated factor X. Unlike AT activated by heparin, AT activated by LMWH cannot inhibit thrombin (factor IIa), but can only inhibit clotting factor Xa.
+LMWHs inhibit the coagulation process by binding to AT via a pentasaccharide sequence.
+This binding leads to a conformational change of AT, increasing the rate at which it inhibits activated factor X (factor Xa).
+Once dissociated, the LMWH is free to bind to another antithrombin molecule and subsequently inhibit more activated factor X. Unlike AT activated by heparin, AT activated by LMWH cannot inhibit thrombin (factor IIa) but can only inhibit clotting factor Xa.